 Patients who suffer from diabetic foot ulcers or venous stasis ulcers on their legs have several high-tech options at Saint Francis Medical Center for faster healing – skin substitutes.

-“The average time to heal a venous stasis ulcer is six months or more,” Moore continues.
-“These skin substitutes can help a patient make progress in six to eight weeks.”
+While Apligraf and Oasis merge with your skin and become part of it, EpiFix stimulates your body to send growth signals and heal the wound.
+The average time to heal a venous stasis ulcer is six months or more.
+These skin substitutes can help a patient make progress in six to eight weeks.

-For more information, call 573-331-3996.
+For more information, call 573-331-3000.